mainmatter/ember-simple-auth/guides/auth-torii-with-github.md

-This guide walks through the process of authenticating and authorizing an Ember app with and for use against GitHub using `ember-simple-auth` and `torii` including a registered GitHub application, an unauthenticated login route, an authenticated content route, an AWS Lambda-based token exchange service, and use of an authorizer to inject the token into requests.
+This guide walks through the process of authenticating and authorizing an Ember app with and for use against GitHub using `ember-simple-auth` and `torii` including a registered GitHub application, an unauthenticated login route, an authenticated content route, a token exchange service, and use of an authorizer to inject the token into requests.
 We'll use the [ember-data-github](https://github.com/elwayman02/ember-data-github) addon so we don't need to create our own GitHub models, serializers, and adapters.

 While most of the pieces are documented in the `ember-simple-auth` and `torii`